 Ready, Set, Go!

-And remember, study plans are a personal thing.
-Everybody is starting at a different point, everybody takes a different amount of time to learn different things, and everybody has their own style for how to approach the MCAT prep process.
+As you get started, remember that study plans are a personal thing.
+Everybody is beginning at a different point, everybody takes a different amount of time to learn different things, and everybody has their own style for how to approach the MCAT prep process.
 It’s not going to take you exactly the time allotted in the schedule to complete that exact list of tasks.
-If you finish everything on the list and still have more time on your study clock, get a head start on your list for the next day, or use the extra time to study a topic that you are worried about.
-That way, when you run into something that’s a challenge for you, you won’t get behind.
+If you finish everything on the list and still have more time on your study clock, get a head start on your list for the next day or use the extra time to study a topic that you are worried about.
+That way, when you run into something that’s a challenge for you, you won’t fall behind.

 Week 1 (25 hours): Break the ice